-Dr. Reid is a senior attorney whose practice entails the procurement of patents and related counseling in the chemical arts, particularly in the area of small molecules and pharmaceuticals.
+Dr. Reid is a Principal whose practice entails the procurement of patents and related counseling in the chemical arts, particularly in the area of small molecules and pharmaceuticals.
 Dr. Reid also conducts and advises clients on intellectual property due diligence investigations.

 Prior to joining Schwegman, Dr. Reid practiced patent law at a large general practice firm in Washington, D.C.
 He also served as a patent examiner in the chemical and pharmaceutical arts for the United States Patent and Trademark Office.
 Dr. Reid also was a postdoctoral research associate in the departments of chemistry at Tulane and Texas A&M Universities.